cucumber/common/cucumber-react/javascript/README.md

 ## `<GherkinDocument>` features

-The `<GherkinDocument>` component is instantiated with a single `gherkinDocument` prop, which is an object provided by the Gherkin 8 parser.
+The `<GherkinDocument>` component is instantiated with a single `gherkinDocument` prop, which is a `GherkinDocument` object returned by the Gherkin 8 parser and defined in [cucumber-messages](../../cucumber-messages/messages.md#io.cucumber.messages.GherkinDocument) library.

-The `gherkinDocument` prop is a protobuf object derived from the `GherkinDocument` message from the [cucumber-messages](../../cucumber-messages/messages.md) library.
-It represents the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of a Gherkin document.

-By default the `<GherkinDocument>` component will not display any coloured results, as the `GherkinDocument` message object does not contain results, only the AST structure.
-This is fine for simple use cases.
+By default the `<GherkinDocument>` component will not display any coloured results, as the `GherkinDocument` message object does not contain results, only the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of the document.
+This is fine for simple use cases where results are not important.

 To render a `<GherkinDocument>` with results, it must be nested inside a [`<ResultsLookupByLineContext.Provider>`](src/ResultsLookupByLineContext.ts) component.